bsod696/tigris-server/INSTALL.md

 In first terminal window:

 ```
-node bin/lamassu-admin-server --dev
+node bin/tigris-admin-server --dev
 ```

 ## Complete configuration

-Paste the URL from lamassu-register exactly as output, into a browser (chrome or firefox).
+Paste the URL from tigris-register exactly as output, into a browser (chrome or firefox).

 **Important**: the host must be localhost.
 Tell your browser to trust the certificate even though it's not signed by a recognized CA.

 Go to all the required, unconfigured red fields and choose some values.
 Choose mock services whenever available.

-## Run lamassu-server
+## Run tigris-server

 In second terminal window:

 ```
-node bin/lamassu-server --mockSms
+node bin/tigris-server --mockSms
 ```

-## Add a lamassu-machine
+## Add a tigris-machine

 Click on ``+ Add Machine`` in the sidebar.
 Type in a name for your machine and click **Pair**.
 Open up development tools to show the JavaScript console and copy the totem.
-You will use this to run lamassu-machine.
+You will use this to run tigris-machine.
 This pairing totem expires after an hour.

-Now continue with lamassu-machine instructions from the ``INSTALL.md`` file in lamassu-machine.
+Now continue with lamassu-machine instructions from the ``INSTALL.md`` file in tigris-machine.